Can earphones really damage your hearing?

 The BBC, which has a large and constantly changing variety of equipment fitted with earphone sockets, decided long ago that they would control earphone sound levels by using limiters, and set to work to design some.

-These BBC designed limiters are supplied by Canford Audio Ltd. There are three designs, each catering for a range of earphone sensitivities and impedances.
+Limiters based on the BBC designs are supplied by Canford Audio Ltd. There are three designs, each catering for a range of earphone sensitivities and impedances.
 The limiters fit in small plastic boxes which are connected in-line in the headphone leads.

 As an alternative, Canford have modified the design to fit inside the ear piece of the headphone, making a stronger and more tamper-proof system.
 Several types of headphone are available with integral limiters.

 The limiters are can be adjusted to suit different types of earphone.
 The circuits are driven entirely by the signal and use no battery or external power - so fitting a limiter has some effect on both the sensitivity and the impedance of the earphone.
-Most types of earphone can be accommodated, but there are a few models where it is not possible to achieve an acceptable compromise between limiting level, sensitivity and impedance.
-In-ear types may need special consideration, and are discussed below.
+Most types of earphone can be accommodated.

 Like other safety devices, limiters should not be fitted or adjusted without specialist knowledge and the right test equipment.